OWASP/ASVS/5.0/en/0x15-V7-Error-Logging.md

 | **7.3.4** | [MOVED TO 7.1.5] | | | | |
 | **7.3.5** | [MOVED FROM 1.7.2] Verify that logs are securely transmitted to a preferably remote system for analysis, detection, alerting, and escalation. | | ✓ | ✓ | |

-Note: Log encoding (7.3.1) is difficult to test and review using automated dynamic tools and penetration tests, but architects, developers, and source code reviewers should consider it an L1 requirement.

 ## V7.4 Error Handling

-The purpose of error handling is to allow the application to provide security-relevant events for monitoring, triage and escalation.
-The purpose is not to create logs.
-When logging security-related events, ensure that there is a purpose to the log and that it can be distinguished by SIEM or analysis software.
+The purpose of error handling is to ensure the application fails gracefully and securely without disclosing sensitive information.
+The application should be written in a way that ensures this will always happen.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |